 Best for Weather Resistance

 Arc'teryx Bora AR 63

-The re-release of Arc'teryx's iconic Bora series was highly anticipated and for good reason.
-Arc'teryx didn't pull any punches when it came to performance and this pack BARELY missed out on our Editors Choice award.
-The shoulder straps use a therapeutic-mattress-feeling foam that strikes a dreamy balance of cushy comfort and excellent support.
-The features are well thought-out and incredibly user-friendly.
-While the pivoting waist belt might appear gimmicky at first glance, it extremely efficient at transferring the weight from our back to our hips, especially in rougher or steeper terrain.
+Arc'teryx doesn't pull any punches when it comes to performance.
+The shoulder straps incorporate a memory foam-type cushioning that strikes a perfect balance between cushy comfort and superb support.
+The features are well-thought-out and quite user-friendly.
+The pivoting waist belt might come across as gimmicky at first, but it is extremely efficient at transferring the weight from the shoulders to the hips, especially when the terrain is rough and steep.

-The primary drawback to this pack is its slightly above average weight (five pounds) and its review-high price tag.
-Still, the tradeoff is getting the most water resistant model reviewed.
-The Bora employs a proprietary AC² fabric that covers most of the pack, sealing some seams, and integrating some watertight zippers.
-This combination kept our gear dry during wet springtime hikes in the soggy rain forests of Olympic National Park.
+The main drawbacks to this pack are that it is on the heavy side at five lbs, and its top-tier price tag may be way too much for many to swallow.
+With that said, we found that this was the most water-resistant model in our test.
+The Bora employs the proprietary AC² fabric that covers most of the pack, sealing some seams and integrating some watertight zippers.
+With this combination, our gear stayed dry during wet springtime hikes in the soggy rainforests of Olympic National Park.

 Read review: Arc'teryx Bora AR 63